aws-lite/aws-lite.org/app/docs/performance.md

 Here we measure the impact of importing / requiring each SDK.
 Ideally, all import / require operations should be sub-100ms to ensure fast responses in customer hot-paths.

 It is important to note that import / require times are tied to individual services.
 In this benchmark, only the DynamoDB service client is imported.
-In the real world, your business logic may make use of of multiple AWS services; each of which would necessitate additional imports, thereby compounding overall response latency.
+In real world use your business logic may rely on multiple AWS services – each of which necessitating additional imports, thereby compounding overall response latency.

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Import / require" srcset="/_public/import-dep-dark.png">